-“You had certain a number of rooms that you were in charge of.
+“You were in charge of a certain a number of rooms.
 You made the beds, swept the floor, vacuumed, dusted, put out clean towels, served in the dining room for the lunch and you had the afternoon off from half past one to half past five.
 You came back and got ready for dinner, served the dinner and you were free at 7 o’clock.
 You had proper hours and time off.
 You even had whole days off and could go visiting.”

-Thelma appreciated that she did not have to look for lodging and that the kitchen provided meals.
-She moved from one job to another, never staying longer than 10 months in one position.
-By then she would be longing for the comfort of the Durham Road farm.
+Thelma appreciated the hotel providing lodging, and its kitchen providing meals.
+She moved from one job to another, never staying longer than 10 months.
+By then, she would be longing for the comfort of the Durham Road farm.
 She worked at two accommodation venues on Mount Taranaki, the second at the Dawson Falls Mountain House.
 She declined a job at a Waikaremoana holiday resort after Gertrude convinced her to move to Napier, where Gertrude and her family were then living.
 Thelma worked at the Grand Hotel in Napier and one opposite the post office that she remembers as being the Colonial.
-Gertrude later passed on a job she had as a home aide to her younger sister.
-The work involved helping families with young children while the mother was recuperating after a stay in hospital.
-Housekeeping for a retired solicitor and his wife, a Mr and Mrs Humphrey, in the up-market suburb of Bluff Hill in Napier suited her better.

 “My mother didn’t take me to a shop to buy a dress for me.
 She’d say there were dresses hanging up in the wardrobe, see if they fit.”